IvandaNothabeer/evestructures/README.md

 EveStrucutures is built with the Laravel PHP Framework.
 For more info on [Laravel](https://laravel.com/docs/5.5)

+This Fork is built for Alliance Services and adds back end functionality not available on the public evestructures website.
+All structures registered on the wbsite are visible through the back end toi system administrators and Alliance Structure Managers.
+There are chages to the top menu bar, Titles and icons are changed In addition there are minor changes to the database structure to make back end administration easier.

 ## Donate
 If you liked EveStructures, please consider donating ISK in game to [Brock Khans](https://evewho.com/pilot/Brock+Khans) or [PayPal](paypal.me/skiedude)